 Gaurav wrote, directed and edited, Making a Mark, a short film that features a cast and crew of predominantly Indian descent.
 The short has no spoken dialog and communicates instead through purely cinematic techniques, music and Bharatanatyam, a classical Indian dance form.

-Gaurav wrote and directed a film inspired by NASA's CineSpace 2016 short film competition.
+Gaurav is writing, directing and editing a film inspired by NASA's CineSpace short film competition.
 The film suggests that, as we travel to space and develop new civilizations as early as 2025, we have a novel opportunity to learn from the experiences of oppressed and marginalized communities to simultaneously establish a more peaceful, harmonious and equitable future on Mars and Earth.